dariopalminio/hexa-three-levels/README.md

 The hexagonal architecture is based on three principles and techniques:

-- Explicitly separate User-Side, Business Logic, and Server-Side
+- Explicitly separate User-Side (app), Business Logic (domain), and Server-Side (infra).
-- Dependencies are going from User-Side and Server-Side to the Business Logic
+- Dependencies are going from User-Side and Server-Side to the Business Logic (domain).
-- We isolate the boundaries by using Ports and Adapters
+- We isolate the boundaries by using Ports (interfaces) and Adapters (implementations).

 ![Hexa3-general_idea](doc/img/hexa3-levels_general_idea.png)